 What documents do I need to open an account?

-In order to open an account, you will need your Aadhaar number, an image of your Aadhaar card, and proof of address (You can use your utility bill, mobile phone bill, bank, or credit card statement.
+In order to open an account, you will need your PAN number, an image of your PAN card, and proof of address (You can use Aadhar card, your utility bill, mobile phone bill, bank, or credit card statement.
 Note: All bills and statements must be within the last 3 months and must have your name on it).
 The whole process is paperless and can be completed in minutes.

 How do fractional shares work?